iammck/WeatherNow/README.md

 Feel free to add any other features, like multi-day forecasts, weather of neighboring cities, or maybe even weather related news.

+### Test and build

+Run unit tests from a windows command line with the command `.\gradlew test` from the project root folder.

+Run instrumented tests from a windows command line with a connected android device over ADB with the command `.\gradle connectedAndroidTest`.

+Test reports for both android and unit tests can be found under the app sub directory at `\app\build\reports\`.

+Use `.\gradlew assembleDebug` to build a debug APK.
+The apk may be found at `app/build/outputs/apk/`.

 ## Initial Considerations
 ### Basic use case